mthomps4/blog-posts/README.md

 The `-` can be transformed to `:` and ran through `titleize`

+## Links
+Blog to Blog Links are left relative to the project.
+These links will need to be updated based on the platform copied to.

 ## Images
 Images should be downloaded and kept in case a 3rd party goes down or you move your personal storage without thinking.

 If using another creators image (_ie Free Downloads from Upsplash_), the reference should be mentioned in the post istself.

-** A raw github url is used for the image to allow for future migration of markdown files.
+**NOTE:** A raw github url is used for the image to allow for future migration of markdown files.

 Example: If I copy this post to Medium and Dev.to - the photo links will already be set and documented.
 Copying over to a DB for a personal blog.
 Good.
 To.
 Go. :+1: